SAFCSP-Team/divide-and-conquer-project/README.md

 ### Objective

-In this project, our objective is to understand how to use divide and conquer algorithm
+In this project, our objective is to understand how to use divide and conquer algorithm.

 ### Problem
 Create `binarysearch` method that returns an integer representing the index of the target element in the array.